Charles B. Snoad

 John Locke Versus Bloggers: Kenneth Burke as “Association” Referee

-Without a doubt, people perceive words differently over time.
+Words assume or lose certain connotations over time and across cultures.
 Such is the case with the word “association” as it refers to John Locke’s Enlightenment concept of the association of ideas.
 While the term meant one thing to Locke’s audience, it carries a new connotation for contemporary audiences, especially those of us familiar with the current practice of blogging.
 Locke had a very negative view of the phrase “association” while bloggers tend to hold a very positive outlook on it.
 Using Kenneth Burke’s concept of identification, a middle ground between Locke’s stern pessimism and bloggers’ overinflated optimism regarding the word “association” can be reached.

 Chapter thirty-three in the second book of Locke’s An Essay Concerning Human Understanding is a cornerstone of Enlightenment philosophy.
 Entitled “Of the Association of Ideas,” the chapter outlines a specific mental process through which all rational minds progress on a daily basis.
 When a thinker is immersed in the association of ideas, he encounters a real thing in the world, which triggers thoughts that lead him to different ideas about other objects.
 These secondary ideas often bear a general relation to the prime thought, but such an association, as a train of thought, has significance for the thinker only.
 As ideas reach their third and fourth generations, however, where the thinker started (his original thought) is far from where he ends up (his associated thoughts).